Celebrating Sixteen Years Online.

 • British Lloyd's Register (plank-on-frame wooden yachts up to 98' scantling length - applicable to larger yachts on approval)

-Stability: To assess stability we use a variety of criteria depending on vessel size, use and location, as follows:
+STABILITY: To assess stability we use a variety of criteria depending on vessel size, use and location, as follows:

-• For yachts under 24 meters measurement length (78 feet), stability will be calculated according to the EU-RCD standards appropriate to the vessel type and intended use (ISO-12217).
+• For private yachts under 24 meters measurement length (78 feet) intended for registry in the EU, stability will be calculated according to the EU-RCD standards (ISO-12217).

 Construction Support Services